 Staying organized is important for any student to be successful.
-However, many struggle to stay organized.
-In fact, our recent survey highlights that a lack of organization is the leading barrier to student success.
+Our recent survey highlights that a lack of organization is the leading barrier to student success.

 For some, it’s an issue of getting started and for others, it’s difficult maintaining an organization system.
 Organizational skills for students apply to any age.
 It’s never too late to practice organization in the classroom.